 So what’s in this Magical Mystery Cure?
 The dosage for this miracle cure is only 30 to 50 pills, two to three times a day.
-So perhaps this magic really does work; I mean, with all that counting, who has time to socialize?
+So perhaps this magic really does work; I mean, with all that counting, who has time to socialize and catch anything?

 Suddenly, everyone cures or prevents COVID-19, and they’re willing to let you in on the secret; for a price.

-The packaging says the formula contains woad leaf, atractylodes rhizome, honeysuckle flower, siler, pinellia rhizome, white mulberry leaf, mint, and Tsaoko fruit.
+The packaging of this Miracle Cure says the formula contains woad leaf, atractylodes rhizome, honeysuckle flower, siler, pinellia rhizome, white mulberry leaf, mint, and Tsaoko fruit.
 By themselves, they sound pretty harmless; they are, after all, “just” herbs, and what could possibly be wrong with herbs?